Deliver Software Faster

 .NET Senior Developer

-Created 6 days ago, last updated a few seconds ago Hledáme nadšence do cloud-native vývoje, který se chce ponořit do tohoto nového způsobu vytváření softwaru a do světa cloudových řešení a zpracování velkých dat.
-NA JAKÝCH PROJEKTECH BUDETE PRACOVAT: Budete pracovat...
+Hledáme nadšence do cloud-native vývoje, který se chce ponořit do tohoto nového způsobu vytváření softwaru a do světa cloudových řešení a zpracování velkých dat.
+NA JAKÝCH PROJEKTECH BUDETE PRACOVAT: Budete pracovat na custom cloud-native řešeních pro zákazníka,...

 No. 7 : How a cloud-native approach helps businesses innovate faster.